’13 Reasons Why’: Selena Gomez Was Too ‘Scared’ To Play Hannah Before Katherine Langford Joined Netflix Cast

 According to Katherine Langford, Selena Gomez became extremely involved during the making of the TV series, even though she was not a part of the cast.
 In addition, her mother Mandy was also quite supportive during the process.
 Katherine said Selena got “ridiculously busy” in the making despite being “Selena Gomez.”
 The mother and the daughter regularly send emails to the cast to check out if they were alright.

 13 Reasons Why became an instant hit on social media since its release on Friday.
 The best part of the Netflix series is that it is not just another teenage drama.
 It deals with a serious issue in an equally serious way.
 Unlike other teenage dramas, Brian Yorkey’s TV series discusses the traumas teenagers go through in present times.
-It deals with issues like mental health, rape, harassment and bullying.
+It deals with issues like mental health, rape, harassment, and bullying.
 According to Langford, it is strange that there was no TV series on such issues so far.

 Brian Yorkey worked closely with Jay Asher to work on the project because there was a huge fan base of the novel.
 However, the cast members were told that they didn’t have to read the book, as the show would be different from the book anyway.
 The show goes further into the details of the issues and addresses what might be done to make a significant change.